Large datasets

 Performance running large datasets when scaling out

-With ever-growing data workloads such as time series metrics and IoT sensor events, databases need to handle large data (larger than 10 TB).
+With ever-growing data workloads, such as time series metrics and IoT sensor events, databases need to handle large data (larger than 10 TB).
 Running a highly dense database cluster where each node stores terabytes of data makes perfect sense from a cost-efficiency standpoint.
 But spinning up new data nodes to get more storage-per-node leads to significant wastage of expensive compute resources.

-YugabyteDB has been designed from the ground up to handle large data and is powered by a radical replication and storage architecture.
-Bootstrapping new nodes and removing existing nodes is much simpler and more resilient in Yugabytedb when compared to the eventually consistent Cassandra-compatible databases.
+Bootstrapping new nodes and removing existing nodes is much simpler and more resilient in YugabyteDB when compared to the eventually-consistent Cassandra-compatible databases.

 The following scenario shows how YugabyteDB handles a total of 18 TB on just four general-purpose machines.